George Bradford, Ph.D.

 George is an Assistant Professor at the University of West Georgia in the College of Education, department of Educational Technology & Foundations, where he teaches online graduate courses on topics of media and technology, instructional design, and more.
-George is continuing his established research agenda in teaching-learning effectiveness with current focus on leveraging technology to facilitate teaching in expanding class sizes, developing organizational analysis methods to sustain or improve innovation in online teaching-learning practices, exploring emerging learning analytics and their implementation to study design effectiveness for learning online, and leading efforts to design and develop a mapping analysis method of degree programs with two universities in Australia.
+George is continuing his established research agenda in teaching-learning effectiveness with current focus on leveraging technology to facilitate teaching in expanding class sizes, developing organizational analysis methods to sustain or improve innovation in online teaching-learning practices, and exploring emerging learning analytics and their implementation to study design effectiveness for learning online.

 Recently, George held the position of Senior Lecturer Academic Development with the Learning and Teaching Unit (LTU) at the University of South Australia.
 He completed his doctorate at the University of Central Florida in Instructional Technology with a dissertation study that took an innovative approach to research the influence of mental effort on student satisfaction with online learning.
 He completed a Master of Arts in Educational Technology at San Diego State University in 1995, and Bachelor of Arts in Business and Economics from the University of California, Santa Barbara in 1981.
 George has over 20 years experience in multiple roles, such as an instructional designer, technical marketing, consultant to Fortune 100 businesses, and educator.
 From 2007 through 2010, George supported faculty development with teaching and learning online and held a leadership role in the redesign of an award-winning faculty development program for technology-enhanced learning environments at the University of Central Florida.

 - B.A., Bachelor of Arts, Business and Economics, University of California, Santa Barbara, 1981